“I’ve watched enough harvests to know that cutting a wheat field amounts to more decapitated bunnies under the combine than you would believe.”

 ~ Ted Kerasote

 What diet causes the most harm?
-If veganism means the avoidance of death, suffering and exploitation of animals, then carnivore is the most vegan diet around.
+If veganism means the avoidance of death, suffering and exploitation of animals, then an animal-based diet, including carnivore and maybe even lacto-ovo-vegetarianism, is potentially the most vegan diet around; assuming it is is locally-sourced and regeneratively-farmed, pasture-raised and wild-caught.
 Pastoralism as a food system and way of life kills the fewest animals, fewer than agriculture by far.
-For every life taken by a carnivore (e.g., a single pasture-raised chicken or cow), a vegan might kill hundreds or thousands (coyotes, deer, rodents, insects, etc).
+For every life taken by a meat-eater (e.g., a single pasture-raised chicken or cow) or egg-and-dairy-eater, a vegan might kill hundreds or thousands (coyotes, deer, rodents, insects, etc).
 In both cases, the death count is known and so intentional.
 There is no avoidance of moral culpability.
-This isn’t about being clever but about what is genuinely least harmful and hence most environmentally sustainable.
+This is not about being clever but about what is genuinely least harmful and hence most environmentally sustainable.
 Rather than a pose of moral righteousness, our concern should be with what brings the greater overall good.

 I did do a carnivore diet for a couple of months as an experiment, although I wasn’t strict about it.
 For a while now, I’ve been back on a diet that is ketogenic, paleo, and traditional foods.
 My food sourcing is important to me with an emphasis on locally produced, seasonally available, organic, and pasture-raised.
 This means I regularly shop at the nearby farmers market.
 So, despite not being carnivore at present, I am heavily biased toward animal foods with plenty of meat and eggs, along with some dairy.
 The plant foods I eat are also almost entirely from the farmers market, in particular the fermented veggies I enjoy.
 That translates as eating a greater proportion of plant foods when available in the warm time of the year and more animal foods in winter.
 Not only is this diet extremely healthy but also highly ethical and environmentally sustainable.

 Raising animals on pasture avoids all of the problems associated with industrial agriculture and factory farming.
 It is actually a net gain for local ecosystems, the biosphere, and the human species.
-The health of the soil actually improves with pasture and atmospheric carbon is captured.
-Run-off, erosion, and pollution are eliminated.
+The health of the soil actually improves with pasture and atmospheric carbon is captured — indeed, grasslands draw down more carbon than do farm fields or forests.
+Run-off, erosion, and pollution are also eliminated.
 On top of that, pasture provides habitat for wildlife, as opposed to mass farming and monoculture that destroys habitat and displaces wildlife, not to mention poisons, starves and slaughters immense numbers of wildlife.
-If you’re pro-life in the broadest sense, the last thing in the world you’d want to be is vegan, as it is dependent on industrial agriculture and mass transportation.
+If you’re pro-life in the broadest sense, the last thing in the world you’d want to be is vegan, as it is inherently and inevitably dependent on industrial agriculture and mass transportation.

-Vegan arguments against harm to animals don’t apply to a pasture-raised or wild-hunted carnivore diet or any local meat-based diet combined with locally and seasonally available plant foods.
+Vegan arguments against harm to animals don’t apply to a pasture-raised and wild-caught carnivore diet or any local animal-based diet combined with locally and seasonally available plant foods.
 (By the way, today was the beginning of wild mulberry season — delicious!
 I was knocked right out of ketosis and was glad for it.
 That is the reason plants evolved the highly addictive drug called sugar, so that we would eat their fruit and spread their seeds, not so that one day agriculture would make possible industrially-produced and health-destroying high fructose corn syrup.)

 “What do plants eat?
 They eat dead animals; that’s the problem.
 For me that was a horrifying realization.
 You want to be an organic gardener, of course, so you keep reading ‘Feed the soil, feed the soil, feed the soil…’